"Nothing is so dear and precious as time"

 Collecting clocks can present a particular challenge because they involve moving parts!
 Of course, a well made clock can last hundreds of years and run as smoothly and as accurately as the day it was made.
 It is always advisable to buy antique clocks from a reputable dealer who specializes in fine clocks.
 Be sure the clock has a key, and have the dealer demonstrate how the clock actually works.

-Values of clocks can vary widely depending on the maker, the clock's rarity and condition, and the size and materials used to craft the clock.
+Values of mechanical clocks can vary widely depending on the maker, the clock's rarity and condition, and the size and materials used to craft the clock.
 The value of a figural clock is also based heavily on the quality and material of the sculpture.
-Consider that a clock crafted by a little known clockmaker may have a tremendous value if the sculpture is by a well-known artist such as Carrier-Belleuse.
+Consider that an antique clock crafted by a little known clockmaker may have a tremendous value if the sculpture is by a well-known artist such as Carrier-Belleuse.

-Clocks are appealing on so many levels...scientifically, artistically and emotionally.
+Mechanical clocks are appealing on so many levels...scientifically, artistically and emotionally.
 For thousands, perhaps tens of thousands of years, man has sought to harness and tame the passage of time.
 It is perhaps the very single thing that we can all count on without falter...time ticks steadily on.
 Many great minds have pondered this concept of time.
 How can time drag on or race by, yet still be an unerring constant?
 That is the mystery and the beauty of time...and the mystery and beauty of a fine clock.